Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

           "type": "ValidationCode"
         },
         {
+          "name": "vault_key_access",
+          // `AccountVaultKeyAccess` encrypted with the `auth_method_secret_key`
+          "type": "Bytes"
+        },
+        {
           // Auth method can be of two types:
           // - ClientProvided, for which the client is able to store
           //   `auth_method_master_secret` all by itself.
           // - Password, for which the client must obtain some configuration
           //   (i.e. this field !) from the server in order to know how
           //   to turn the password into `auth_method_master_secret`.
           "name": "auth_method_password_algorithm",
           "type": "RequiredOption<UntrustedPasswordAlgorithm>"
         },
         {
+          // Secret key shared between the client and the server and used for
+          // account authenticated API family's HMAC authentication.
+          "name": "auth_method_hmac_key",
+          "type": "SecretKey"
+        },
+        {
+          // UUID used to identify the authentication method in the `Authorization` HTTP header.
+          //
+          // This cannot be generated server-side since the client derives it from the
+          // `auth_method_master_secret`.
-          "name": "vault_key_access",
+          "name": "auth_method_id",
-          // `AccountVaultKeyAccess` encrypted with the `auth_method_secret_key`
-          "type": "Bytes"
+          "type": "AccountAuthMethodID"
         }
       ]
     },